Weird: The Al Yankovic Story: Plot

 Young Alfred "Al" Yankovic becomes interested in parodying songs despite his father's disapproval.
 Al's mother secretly purchases an accordion for him, but his father destroys it when Al is caught at an illicit polka party, thus straining Al's relationship with his parents.

 Years later, an older Al is living with his roommates Steve, Jim, and Bermuda, and is constantly rejected in band auditions as an accordion player.
 While listening to "My Sharona" on the radio and fixing a bologna sandwich, Al is inspired to write "My Bologna".
 He sends the song to a local radio DJ, who puts it on the air immediately; he then goes to Scotti Brothers Records, where the brothers mock him, but are willing to reconsider if Al gains more experience.

-Al performs "I Love Rocky Road" for the first time at a biker bar, his roommates stepping in to fill out his band and make the performance a success.
-Al catches the interest of Dr. Demento, who offers to be his manager while suggesting he go by the stage name "Weird Al".
+Al performs "I Love Rocky Road" for the first time at a biker bar.
+His roommates step in to fill out his band and make the performance a success.
+Al catches the interest of radio host and novelty song connoisseur Dr. Demento, who offers to be his manager while suggesting he go by the stage name "Weird Al".
 At a party hosted by Dr. Demento, the doctor's rival Wolfman Jack dares Al to prove himself by parodying Queen's "Another One Bites the Dust" with bassist John Deacon present.
 Al comes up with "Another One Rides the Bus", impressing the celebrities in attendance.
 Al lands his record contract, and his debut album goes multi-platinum, with the original artists experiencing a "Yankovic bump" in record sales and Al being feted by Oprah Winfrey.